nutratech/blog/2026/07/matrix-set-reconciliation/+page.md

 what it missed, either via the following `/sync` request or a custom exchange, endpoint, or negotiation.

-The user/client initiate this request via a new, less sledgehammery **"sync cache" button** (rather than the **infamous "clear cache"**).
-Clicking the button and retrieving the data then applies the missing delta and, if the server has a fully accurate state, restores a clean view to the client and user.
+The user/client initiates this request via a new, less sledgehammery **"sync cache" button** (rather than the **infamous "clear cache"**).
+Clicking the button and retrieving the data then applies the missing delta and, if the server has a fully accurate state, restores an accurate view to the client and user.

 ### Bonus consideration / thought experiment